 Tax Considerations for Leasing a Car for Business

 The IRS generally offers two ways to figure business use: the standard mileage rate method or the actual expense method.
-You can find the current standard business mileage rate here.
+The IRS standard mileage rate for business mileage is 67 cents per mile in 2024.
+You choose one method and use it for the entire tax year— you can’t switch back and forth mid-year.

-The IRS spells out some unique tax considerations for business car leasing
+The IRS spells out some unique tax considerations associated with business car leasing.

 If you choose to use the actual expense method, you can deduct the part of each lease payment that is for business use of the vehicle.
 But you can’t deduct the lease payment associated with personal use of the vehicle (such as commuting).